hrithikthakur/snapfix/landing/docs/EARLY_ACCESS.md

 - Description of the issue or suggestion
 - Steps to reproduce (if applicable)
 - Your macOS version
-- SnapFix version (shown in Settings)
+- flickfix version (shown in Settings)

 ### What to Include in Feedback